octocloudlabs/supercharge-docs/docs/walt/index.md

 ### Workshop information

 Today you will be using Codespaces in the **octocloudlabs** organization.
-You should have recieved an email invite to the organization.
+You should have received an email invite to the organization.
 If not, see our facilitator (Scott is sitting in the front row.)

 ### Why do you need to be in the organization